 Vascular neurology teaching conference is held every other week on Mondays 12:00-1:00 in the neurology clinic Auditorium.
 These conferences include interdisciplinary morbidity and mortality (M&M) conferences with our colleagues from neurosurgery and interventional neurology.

-Neurology ground rounds are held every Tuesday at noon and in the Damasio Auditorium in the 7th floor of the General Hospital.
+Neurology grand rounds are held every Tuesday at noon and in the Damasio Auditorium in the 7th floor of the General Hospital.